k9w/instructions/tmux-multitask-keep-stuff-running.md

 own set of tabs.

 For terminology in the tmux manpage: A web browser window is like a tmux session.
 A browser tab is like a tmux window.
+A tmux window can be split into multiple window panes.

 Detach your terminal (command prompt window) from this tmux session.